ryan-mcclue/unsw/anat2521/assignment.md

 humans have always be capable of war

+TO ASK:
+BOOK MAKES SUMMARIES OF FINDINGS.
+SO, ALTHOUGH TALKING ABOUT SAY 5 DIFFERENT PRIMARY SOURCES, TALKING ABOUT IT IS JUST 1?
+HOW TO INCLUDE PROPERLY WITHOUT JUST REHASHING WHAT THEY SAID?
+PERHAPS JUST SPLIT UP THE SAME ARGUMENT ACROSS DIFFERENT BOOKS?

 ----------------------------------------------------
 War can be defined as collective violence between two or more groups. (social pattern of violence?)
 The two sides of the debate regarding humanity's propensity for war were first articulated centuries ago by philosopher's Roussea and Hobbes.